aleoleorl/PiecewiseLinearFunction/README.md

 - displaying the selected function on the plot in realtime mode in real time mode,
 - displaying the entire list of functions on the plot in realtime mode,
 - the possibility to change the coordinates of the vertex of a current active function by clicking on the coordinate grid of the plot(it choosed the closest vertex to the pointer), changes are entered into the table,
-- saving data to a file,
+- saving data to a file of XML format with .spf extension,
-- loading data from file,
+- loading data from file  of XML format with .spf extension,
 - data reset,
 - unsaved data control protocol.